If you have a child who struggles with spelling, you may be wondering why they find it so hard.

 This means they may have difficulty understanding that certain letter combinations represent certain sounds, leading to mistakes when spelling words.

-To help improve your child’s phonemic awareness and phonology, it’s important to provide activities that focus on listening, repeating, and discriminating between different sounds.
+To help improve your child’s phonemic awareness and phonology, it’s important to provide activities that focus on listening, repeating, and discriminating between

 For example, you can have your child listen to different sounds and ask them to identify which one is different.